Core Model

 Fairness here also includes keeping enough human capacity in the system to catch errors, train the next layer, and step in when automation fails.

-In high-impact systems, that also means meaningful human command: real observability, override authority, contestability, symmetric visibility, and clear accountability ownership.
-Otherwise, human review can turn into a paperwork ritual instead of real control.
+In high-impact systems, that also means meaningful human command: observable decisions, override authority, contestability, symmetric visibility, and clear accountability ownership.
+Without that, human review can turn into a paperwork ritual.

 4) Shared gains

-Shared gains are not real if they come from making decisions cheaper for the institution while leaving households with higher contest costs, less visibility, or fewer entry ladders.
+Shared gains fail when they make decisions cheaper for the institution while leaving households with higher costs to contest a decision, less visibility, or fewer entry ladders.

 5) More security